-This is the time, when more than any other time of the year, that there are more electrical fires, more cooking fires, and more heating fires.
-The State Fire Marshal's Office reminds citizens that the display of Christmas trees and heavy usage of decorative lights and other electrical appliances greatly adds to the risk of home fires.
+"More than any other time of year, there are more electrical fires, more cooking fires, and more heating fires," Chaney said.

+"The display of Christmas trees and heavy usage of decorative lights and other electrical appliances greatly adds to the risk of home fires."